cbg-ethz/V-pipe/tutorial_sarscov2.md

 >
 > V-pipe expects [the input samples to be organized in a two-level hierarchy](https://github.com/cbg-ethz/V-pipe/wiki/getting-started#input-files):
 >
-> - At the first level, input files grouped by samples (e.g.: patient samples or biological replicates of an experiment).
+> - At the first level, input files grouped by samples (e.g.: patients or biological replicates of an experiment).
 > - A second level for distinction of datasets belonging to the same sample (e.g.: sample dates).
 > - Inside that directory, the sub-directory `raw_data` holds the sequencing output in FASTQ format (optionally compressed with GZip).
 > - When in split files, paired-ends reads need to have `_R1` and `_R2` suffixes in their name.